EladDafna/CI-CD/README.md

 <img src="https://github.com/user-attachments/assets/76ae5d54-1bf2-4a24-870d-de49f3f0e515" width="700"/>

-Here's the enhanced `README.md` content based on your project:

----

 ### Project Summary
 This project demonstrates a complete CI/CD pipeline that automates the process from code integration to deployment in a Kubernetes environment.
 It ensures continuous integration, testing, security checks, and deployment.